Bullish case

 DORM AI trading strategy

-The DORM AI trading strategy is a rules-based framework, not personalized advice.
-It combines filing-backed business evidence, technical confirmation, position sizing, and clear invalidation levels.
+The DORM AI trading strategy is a rules-based research framework, not personalized advice.
+It combines filing-backed business evidence, technical confirmation, position sizing, and clear invalidation levels, and it should be revisited after the Q2 2026 report scheduled for August 3, 2026.

-A close back below the 50-day average or a failed test of the 52-week high zone should reduce confidence in the long setup.
+A close back below the 200 day average near $124.7 or a post-earnings breakdown should reduce confidence in the long setup.

-If DORM pulls back toward the $125 to $130 moving average zone on light volume and without a fundamental thesis break, the area could offer a better risk-reward entry.
-Monitor earnings timing, inventory data, and margin trends.
+If DORM pulls back toward the $124.7 to $121 support band on light volume and without a fundamental thesis break, the area could offer a better risk-reward entry, especially after the earnings reaction settles.

-Avoid catching a falling knife if the stock breaks below $125 on heavy volume.
+Avoid catching a falling knife if the stock breaks below $120 on heavy volume or if gross margin falls again in Q2 2026.
 Define maximum loss as a percentage of position size, not conviction.

-Track quarterly revenue growth, gross and operating margin trends, free cash flow conversion, debt levels, inventory turns, and management guidance on acquisitions and capital allocation.
+Track Q2 2026 results reported August 3, 2026, gross and operating margin trends, inventory turns, free cash flow conversion, debt levels, and management guidance on acquisitions and capital allocation.

 Investment research summary

-Dorman Products identifies commonly failing automotive parts and engineers aftermarket replacements, selling to auto parts distributors and retailers across North America.
+Dorman Products identifies commonly failing vehicle parts and engineers aftermarket replacement products, selling to auto parts distributors and retailers across North America.

-The moat is built on product breadth (tens of thousands of SKUs), reverse-engineering capability, distribution relationships with major auto parts chains, and a brand trusted by mechanics.
-However, competitors can reverse-engineer parts too, limiting pricing power.
+The moat is built on product breadth (tens of thousands of SKUs), reverse engineering capability, distribution relationships with major auto parts chains, and a brand trusted by mechanics.
+However, competitors can reverse engineer parts too, which limits pricing power.

-The automotive aftermarket benefits from an aging vehicle fleet in the U.S., with average vehicle age over 12 years.
-This provides steady demand for replacement parts.
-However, the shift toward electric vehicles could change the parts mix over the long term.
+The US automotive aftermarket benefits from an aging vehicle fleet, with average vehicle age over 12 years, providing steady demand for replacement parts.
+The shift toward electric vehicles and longer-lived components could change the parts mix over the long term.

 Source-backed data